54corbin/job-hunter/docs/architecture.md

-# Offer Hunter Brownfield Architecture Document
+# Job Hunter Brownfield Architecture Document

 ## Introduction

-This document captures the CURRENT STATE of the Offer Hunter Chrome Extension codebase, focusing on the frontend architecture.
+This document captures the CURRENT STATE of the Job Hunter Chrome Extension codebase, focusing on the frontend architecture.
 It is specifically tailored to guide the UI/UX overhaul outlined in the `prd.md`.
 It serves as a reference for AI agents working on the enhancement.

 ### Document Scope